 - In recycling trucks and processing facilities, vapes are a fire risk due to the in-built lithium-ion battery.

-Health impacts and support
+Health impacts, regulations and support

 Research has found e-cigarettes and vapes are unsafe and contain harmful chemicals that can impact both mental and physical health outcomes.
 For more information and access to support services please visit our Alcohol, vaping, smoking and drug support webpage.